ecg-icas/icas/src/source/examples/post-campaign-budgets-example2-v2.rst

         {
             "code": 2040,
             "text": "campaign deleted",
-            "msg": "The campaign is DELETED, setting budgets not allowed", }
+            "msg": "The campaign is DELETED, setting budgets not allowed" }
     ]